Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 607 had been worked by a motley collection of Leyland Lynxes and National 2s fitted with coach seats, as well as one of two prototype National Greenway modernisations obtained by London Transport.
 These tended to be rather crowded, so a return to double deck operation using new Volvo Olympians in 1996 was welcome, even if the seats were not quite so luxurious.
 Apart from the new vehicles, the frequency was improved from 4 to 5 an hour.
 A further increase to 6 buses per hour followed in April 2002, providing a true turn-up-and-go service, and utilising some Olympians made redundant from the 61 by new low floor vehicles.

-A new contract commencing on 9 April 2005 resulted in low floor Tridents being cascaded from route 207 – the 207 being converted to articulated single deckers from the same date, perhaps as a foretaste of the trams Ken Livingstone wants to run on the route.
-TNL 33140 (LT02 ZFM) is seen pulling away from the Hanwell Broadway stop the same day, with one of the new artics on route 207 behind.
-Note the blue express route blinds in DDA configuration, although, unlike the preceding Olympians, the TNLs carry no special livery (not yet, anyway).
+A new contract commencing on 9 April 2005 resulted in low floor Tridents being cascaded from route 207 – the 207 being converted to articulated single deckers from the same date, perhaps as a foretaste of the trams Ken Livingstone wanted to run on the route.
+These saw an end to specially liveried buses on the route, but buses can still be distinguised by their white on blue destination blinds.

 Navigation